‘Days Of Our Lives’ Spoilers: Rafe Expresses His Love For Kids As Sami’s Set To Return With A Big Surprise

 While no confirmation about a possible Rafe and Sami baby has been revealed, a six-week-old baby named Chloe Tepperman has started filming, and many Days of our Lives fans believe that the child could be Rafe and Sami’s baby.

-However, if Days of our Lives does bring a baby into the mix for Rafe and Sami it may be hard to explain Sami’s long absences.
+However, if Days of our Lives does bring a baby into the mix for Rafe and Sami, it may be hard to explain Sami’s long absences.
 Actress Alison Sweeney has officially left the show and is no longer on contract.
-However she’s made a few appearances over the years since her departure.
+However, she’s made a few appearances over the years since her departure.
 A baby could be a sign that viewers will be seeing more of Sami, and also bring some big drama to Salem.

 As previously reported by the Inquisitr, Abigail DiMera will also reportedly find out she is pregnant, and the baby that is currently filming could be her child if the show decides to speed up the pregnancy.